 Cats get about a lot and sometimes they can come into contact with hazardous substances such as pesticides and household cleaners which can lead to sickness.

 There are numerous symptoms linked with a cat being poisoned and one of the ways you know it has occurred is because of the blep.
-Your cat might also drool disproportionately and continually stick their tongue to rid themselves of the irritant.
+Your cat might also drool excessively and continually stick their tongue to rid themselves of the irritant.

 If you believe that your cat has come across a poison or if they show any other symptoms of like vomiting or difficulty in breathing, then contact your veterinarian immediately.